ntamas/cl1/doc/cytoscape/index.rst

 References
 ==========

-If you use results calculated by Cluster ONE in a publication, please cite the following reference:
+If you use results calculated by ClusterONE in a publication, please cite the following reference:

 ..
 [1] Nepusz T, Yu H, Paccanaro A: Detecting overlapping protein complexes